NASA-Openscapes/2022-Fall-ECOSTRESS-Cloud-Workshop/index.md

 ---
-title: "2022 ECOSTRESS Cloud Workshop"
+title: "2022 Fall ECOSTRESS Cloud Workshop"
 subtitle: "Finding, accessing & analyzing ECOSTRESS data hosted in Earthdata Cloud"

 author: "This Workshop is hosted by NASA LP DAAC and JPL with support from NASA Openscapes."